stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 +++
-title = "Kubernetes with Helmfile and EKS Auto Mode" slug = "eks-auto-mode" date = "2025-07-29T06:26:00+01:00" description = "Kubernetes with Helmfile and EKS Auto Mode" draft = true categories = ["automation", "aws", "devops", "kubernetes"] tags = ["automation", "aws", "devops", "kubernetes"]
+title = "Kubernetes with Helmfile and EKS Auto Mode" slug = "eks-auto-mode" date = "2025-09-06T16:07:00+01:00" description = "Kubernetes with Helmfile and EKS Auto Mode" draft = true categories = ["automation", "aws", "devops", "kubernetes"] tags = ["automation", "aws", "devops", "kubernetes"]
 +++

-This article steps you through an example project for Kubernetes clusters that supports both local development and [Amazon EKS](https://docs.aws.amazon.com/eks/).
+This article steps you through an example project for Kubernetes clusters that supports both development and [Amazon EKS](https://docs.aws.amazon.com/eks/).

-The project uses [Helmfile](https://helmfile.readthedocs.io/en/stable/), a command-line tool for deploying sets of configuration to Kubernetes clusters.
+This project uses [Terraform](https://www.terraform.io/) to manage the EKS clusters and [Helmfile](https://www.stuartellis.name/articles/helmfile/), a command-line tool for deploying sets of configuration to Kubernetes clusters.
 Many administrators use [GitOps](https://www.gitops.tech/) systems like [Argo CD](https://argo-cd.readthedocs.io/en/stable/) that run on a cluster and continuously apply a configuration.
 You can use Helmfile to deploy a GitOps system to clusters, or use it to manage all of the configuration of a cluster.

-This project uses [Terraform](https://www.terraform.io/) to manage EKS clusters.
-These EKS clusters use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html), which configures a number of components and features that AWS recommend to integrate Kubernetes with their services and reduce manual maintenance.
+The EKS clusters use [Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html), which configures a number of components and features that AWS recommend to integrate Kubernetes with their services and reduce manual maintenance.

 The code for this project is published on GitHub: